 3. When is the best time to see fine surface detail on a cratered body, when it is noon (the Sun is almost straight overhead), or when it is near "sunset"?
-[Confirm this at the observatory sometime this semseter!]
+[Confirm this at the observatory sometime this semester!]
 (1 point)

-17.8 Exercise #2: Building a Comet
+9.8 Exercise #2: Building a Comet

 In this portion of the lab, you will actually build a comet out of household materials.
-These include water, ammonia, potting soil, and dry ice (CO_2 ice).
+These include water, ammonia, potting soil, and dry ice (CO2 ice).
 Be sure to distribute the work evenly among all members of your group.
-Follow these directions: (12 points)
+Follow these directions: (10 points)

 - 1. Use a freezer bag to line the bottom of your bucket. - 2.
-Place a little less than 1 cup of water in the bag/bucket. - 3.
-Add 2 spoonfuls of sand, stirring well.
+Place a little less than 1 cup of water (this is a little less than 1/2 of a "Solo" cup!) in the bag/bucket. - 3.
+Add 3 spoonfuls of sand, stirring well.
 (NOTE: Do not stir so hard that you rip the freezer bag lining!!) - 4.
-Add a dash of ammonia. - 5.
-Add a dash of organic material (potting soil).
+Add 1 capful of ammonia. - 5.
+Add 1 spoon of organic material (potting soil).
 Stir until well-mixed. - 6.
 Your TA will place a block or chunk of dry ice inside a towel and crush the block with the mallet and give you some crushed dry ice. - 7.
 Add about 1 cup of crushed dry ice to the bucket, while stirring vigorously.
 (NOTE: Do not stir so hard that you rip the freezer bag!!) - 8.
 Continue stirring until mixture is almost frozen. - 9.
 Lift the comet out of the bucket using the plastic liner and shape it for a few seconds as if you were building a snowball (use gloves!). - 10.
+If not a solid mass, add small amounts of water and keep working the "snowball" until the mixture is completely frozen.

-Add 1/2 cup water and wait until mixture is frozen. - 11.
-Unwrap the comet once it is frozen enough to hold its shape.
+11. Unwrap the comet once it is frozen enough to hold its shape.

-17.8.1 Comets and Light
+9.8.1 Comets and Light

-Observe the comet as it is sitting on a desk.
-Make note of some of its physical characteristics, for example:
+1. Observe the comet as it is sitting on a desk.
+Make some notes about its physical characteristics, for example: shape, color, smell (5 points):

-- shape

-- color

-- smell

-Now bring the comet over to the light source (overhead projector) and place it on top.
-Observe what happens to the comet.
+2. Now bring the comet over to the light source (overhead projector) and place it on top.
+Observe, and then describe what happens to the comet (5 points):

-17.8.2 Comet Strength
+9.8.2 Comet Strength